Shadowfiend/sbt-resource-management/README.md

 The above super-landing.js bundle would include everything in the landing bundle, plus the more-landing.js and massive-landing.js files.

+In the event that you need to deploy some bundles to buckets other than the one specified in the `awsS3Bucket` setting, the bundle file format supports that as well.
+Simply add an arrow after the end of the bundle name and provide the name of the bucket you wish to have that bundle deployed to.
+To define a bundle that should go to assets2.openstudy.com, you would write something like
+this:

+    bundle-going-elsewhere->assets2.openstudy.com
+    somescript.js
+    somescript2.js
+    rickroll.js

 Scripts and CSS are combined and compressed with the two commands:

     $ sbt resources:compress-scripts